networknuts/kubernetes/ch-13-interview-questions/interview-questions-set-1.md

 -   Cordon & drain nodes.
 -   Test in staging first.

 ## Q8.
-Practices to reduce compute costs:
+What practices would you propose to reduce compute costs across the org?

 -   Auto Scaling
 -   Reserved/Spot instances